DOCTOR OF PHILOSOPHY IN BIBLICAL INTERPRETATION AND THEOLOGY

 - The GRE (Graduate Record Exam) is required.

-- English: For applicants whose primary language is other than English, a TOEFL score of 585 or equivalent.
+- English: For applicants whose primary language is other than English, a TOEFL score of 585 (paper-based) or 94 (Internet-based ).

 - Writing: Submission and approval of an academic writing sample that demonstrates graduate-level research and writing skills.